Dunwich Convict Causeway: Description

 It is no longer possible to view the causeway in its entirety.
-The southern face of the structure has since been used as a stabilising wall against which further land reclamation has been carried out in order to improve and increase the barge landing area.
+The southern face of the structure has since been used as a stabilising wall against which further land reclamation has been carried out to improve and increase the barge landing area.
 The surface of the causeway is now covered by concrete pavement however was originally compacted soil.
 The eastern end of the causeway disappears into more recent boulder wall constructed as part of the sea shore stabilisation.
 At the water's end the causeway disappears into a more recent boat ramp constructed of boulders and concrete with a bitumen trafficable surface leading into the water.
 The wooden jetty constructed as part of the Benevolent Asylum has been replaced by a more recent jetty structure which angles to the southwest away from the causeway end.
 A number of weathered wooden piles along the northern face of the causeway are all that remain of the protective frame constructed during the Benevolent Asylum period.

 The causeway itself is approximately 90 m long and 7 m wide and constructed from rough, red coloured stone of regular size, laid in straight courses without mortar.
 It is believed the stone for the wall was taken from the beach or quarry face on the nearby Doctor's Hill.
 There are obvious sections of the wall that are deteriorating as well as sections of wall that have been repaired.
 These areas of repair are most easily identified as infills of irregularly shaped, sandy coloured stone, quarried from a different location on the island.
 In the areas of deterioration the method of causeway construction and layers of history can be fully appreciated.
 Through the rubble the layers of rock and causeway infill material are visible as well as segments of the tram tracks, laid as part of the Benevolent Asylum additions to the causeway.
 This exposure confirms the thought that whilst sections of the wall may be buried they are more than likely intact.